Shah114/Parking-Spot-Detection-and-Counter-2/README.md

 ## Future Improvements
 * Add support for automatic parking spot detection.
 * Integrate a live camera feed for real-time detection.
-* Improve detection accuracy by using a machine learning model.
+* Improve detection accuracy by using a deep learning model.